Hoyasumii/avengers-endgame/README.md

 NATASHA ROMANOFF: Scott, I get e-mails from a raccoon, so nothing sounds crazy anymore.

-SCOTT LANG: So who do we talk to abo
+SCOTT LANG: So who do we talk to abou